U.S. Alerts

 Areas Fog

-Tonight: A chance of showers and thunderstorms, mainly after 4am.
-Areas of fog between 11pm and 5am.
-Otherwise, mostly cloudy, with a low around 63.
-South wind around 5 mph.
-Chance of precipitation is 30%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Monday Night: A chance of showers and thunderstorms.
+Some of the storms could produce heavy rainfall.
+Mostly cloudy, with a low around 73.
+South wind around 5 mph becoming calm.
+Chance of precipitation is 40%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Chance